 How to apply

-We aim to process your application for a place on a course within 2-4 weeks of receipt.
-However, during our busiest times (April-June), this process can take up to 6 weeks.
+We usually aim to process your application within 2-4 weeks.
+However, during the busy April-June period this can take up to six weeks.

 If you're unsure about the application process, contact the admissions team for help.